vitali87/speculant-graph/PRD.md

 ## 1. Executive Summary

 ### 1.1 Overview
-This project implements a novel approach to speculative decoding where the draft model is replaced by a knowledge graph built from domain-specific text corpora.
-Instead of using a small LLM as the drafter, we use a first-order Markov Chain representation of token transitions extracted from user-supplied text files.
+This project implements a novel approach to speculative decoding where the draft model is replaced by a multi-order knowledge graph built from domain-specific text corpora.
+Instead of using a small LLM as the drafter, we use Markov Chains of varying orders (1st through 5th order by default) to capture token transition patterns extracted from user-supplied text files.

 ### 1.2 Key Innovation
 - **Traditional speculative decoding:** Small draft model → Large verifier model